Affiliations and partnerships

 Section 14 of the Northern Territory (Self Government) Act 1978 provides for the Northern Territory electoral roll to be managed in accordance with the Commonwealth Electoral Act 1918.
-The electoral roll is maintained by the AEC and provided to the NTEC on request and at election time in accordance with the Joint Roll Arrangement (JRA) between the Administrator and the Governor General.
-A separate Memorandum of Understanding between the NTEC and the AEC’s NT office covers the operating framework for the joint electoral office in Alice Springs - 'MyVote Central'.
+The electoral roll is maintained by the AEC and provided to the NT Electoral Commission (NTEC) on request and at election time in accordance with the Joint Roll Arrangement (JRA) between the Administrator and the Governor General.

 The JRA provides for a single enrolment form for Territory and Commonwealth purposes.
 The AEC is responsible for processing enrolments, the review of the electoral roll and the removal from the roll by objection of those electors who have left their enrolled address.
 Enrolment stimulation and roll review activities are undertaken by both agencies in accordance with provisions of the JRA.

 In accordance with the JRA, roll data is extracted from the AEC roll management system to meet a range of NTEC requirements during the year.